Allie wants to be on top in radio. Charlie wants to stay on the bottom. Somehow they keep coming together in spite of themselves.

 But suddenly their one-night stand has become a four-week addiction.
 Night after night on the airwaves, his voice seduces her…and all the other women in town.
 He’s a hit.
 It looks as if Charlie’s solved all Allie’s problems…except one.
 What is she going to do when he leaves?

-Writing Note: The through-line for this book began when I read that today people assume they’ll be sleeping together by the third date.
+On writing: The through-line for this book began when I read that today people assume they’ll be sleeping together by the third date.
 I am not a prude (see my books), but it did occur to me that three dates don’t give people much of a chance to get to trust each other.
 So I wrote a proposal in which the hero and heroine sleep together the first night they meet and begin a casual affair only to become platonic friends and then fall in love, so I could write the difference between great sex without love and great sex with love.
 My editor, Birgit Davis-Todd, told me to give it a shot and if the sexual tension was still in place, I could do the book that way.
 When I turned the finished manuscript in, she said, “It works,” and I got to do the book the way I wanted (this is why I loved working for Birgit).
 And since so many people have asked me, nobody at Harlequin blinked about the heroine’s best friend being gay.
 In fact, it was never discussed at all; we were too busy worrying about sexual tension and the legalization of marijuana to talk about non-issues.

 One of the best comments I ever got on this book was from someone who overheard me introduce myself, and said, “Oh, you wrote that book Charlie Up All Night.”
 And I thought, well, that’s a good title, too, considering Charlie.

-Animal Note: The puppy in this book is there because Temptation author Bonnie Tucker’s dog had puppies and the runt of the litter, a little black puppy, wasn’t nursing.
+On animals: The puppy in this book is there because Temptation author Bonnie Tucker’s dog had puppies and the runt of the litter, a little black puppy, wasn’t nursing.
 She tried desperately to save him, even naming him Samson so he’d be strong, but he died after a week.
 So I wrote him into Charlie All Night so he’d live forever.

-Food Note: You can find the recipe for Mrs. Winthrop’s Grateful Almond Cookies in our trivia section.
+On food: You can find the recipe for Mrs. Winthrop’s Grateful Almond Cookies in our trivia section.